 Waikato Regional Council, works with community groups and other management agencies to set water levels for peat lakes to help protect these unique ecosystems for the future.
 Peat lake ecosystems are easily damaged by over drainage of neighbouring land.

-Project Watershed involves Waikato Regional Council's land and river-based works and services in the greater Waikato catchment.
+Project Watershed (external link) involves Waikato Regional Council's land and river-based works and services in the greater Waikato catchment.
 The soil conservation schemes under Project Watershed are designed to protect the Lake’s water quality and the land surrounding it from the effects of erosion.
 The work done includes:

 Learn more about Māori and their connection to fresh water.